-&lt;sup>1 6 U.S.C. § 571(c)(2) and 6 U.S.C. § 574.
+2 6 U.S.C. § 571(c)(2) and 6 U.S.C. § 574.

-&lt;sup>2 Federal financial assistance includes grants, loans, cooperative agreements, and other funds provided by the Federal Government.
+3 Federal financial assistance includes grants, loans, cooperative agreements, and other funds provided by the federal government.
 For this document, these terms are used interchangeably unless otherwise indicated.

-The NECP is the nation's strategic plan for emergency communications.
-For more information on the NECP, see: cisa.gov/necp.
+4 The NECP is the nation's strategic plan for emergency communications and is available at: cisa.gov/necp.

-&lt;sup>4 In accordance with Title 2 of the Code of Federal Regulations (CFR) 200, the terms "recipient" and "sub-recipient" are defined as a non-federal entities that receive federal awards directly from a federal awarding agency to carry out an activity under a federal program.
+5 In accordance with Title 2 of the Code of Federal Regulations (CFR) 200, the terms "recipient" and "sub-recipient" are defined as non-federal entities that receive federal awards directly from a federal awarding agency to carry out an activity under a federal program.

 The SAFECOM Guidance is designed to promote and align with the national vision established in the NECP.
-CISA published a second update to the NECP in September 2019 that builds upon revisions made in 2014, while also positioning the NECP to maintain relevance into the future.
+CISA published a second update to the NECP in September 2019 that builds upon revisions made in 2014, while also positioning the NECP to maintain its relevance in the future.
 Updates to the NECP goals and objectives aim to enhance emergency communications capabilities at all levels of government in coordination with the private sector, nongovernmental organizations, and communities across the Nation.
 The plan's success relies on the whole community embracing the NECP goals and objectives, and most importantly implementing them.
 Critical components for advancing emergency communications fall under three national priorities: